 The opposite of this general principle can also apply, however.
 Suppose you do not take advantage of the visitation periods afforded to you or misbehave towards your child or any other person involved in your case.
 In that case, your visitation time can be reduced dramatically.
 Be on alert that you need to be devoted entirely to your child at all times of your case- especially when you are in their presence and CPS has employees watching your interactions at all times.

 Preparing for a visit with your child beforehand

-Once you have contacted CPS and have left a voicemail to make sure to write down the call attempt in a journal or log book.
+Once you have contacted CPS and have left a voicemail to make sure to write down the call attempt in a journal or logbook.

 Arrange transportation well in advance of your visitation period

 If you own a vehicle, make sure all tire pressures have been checked and that the vehicle is gassed up and ready to drive for a visit with your child.
-This may seem like overkill, but please be aware that your CPS caseworker will not see it as a problem with your vehicle if you fail to show up for a visitation session.
-Rather, it will be a problem with you and your parenting skills and priorities if you fail to arrive on time for a visitation period with your child.
+This may seem overkill, but please be aware that your CPS caseworker will not see it as a problem with your vehicle if you fail to show up for a visitation session.
+Instead, it will be a problem with you and your parenting skills and priorities if you fail to arrive on time for a visitation period with your child.

 On the other hand, if you do not have transportation to get to your meeting, you should work out a ride well in advance of the hearing.
 Be communicative with the person who will be providing you with transportation.
 If they need you to be ready early so that they may drop you off at the visitation location a little early, then you ought to be prepared to do that if it means getting to the appointment at all.

 In general, waiting until the last minute to do anything when it comes to planning for your CPS case is foolish, but especially so in the area of visitation of your child.
 Ensure that you can arrive on time and stay the entire length of the prearranged visitation time.